Scarborough Junction: History

-The first European settlement in the area was the town of Strangford established at what is today the intersection of Victoria Park and St. Clair in 1863.
-Another small town named Mortlake was established in 1865.
-The town's main building, the Halfway House Hotel, survives today at Black Creek Pioneer Village where it was moved in 1962.
+The first European settlement in the area was the hamlet of Strangford established at what is today the intersection of Victoria Park and St. Clair in 1863.
+Another hamlet named Mortlake was established in 1865.
+The community's main building, the Halfway House Hotel, survives today at Black Creek Pioneer Village where it was moved in 1962.
 The small farming communities changed when the area became the meeting point of two major railways.
 The Grand Trunk Railway laid track through the area in 1856 and the Toronto and Nipissing Railway arrived in 1873.
 The business of the area changed from farming to supporting travellers and maintaining the railroads.
-The two towns, Strangford and Mortlake, merged into Scarborough Junction.
-By 1896 Scarborough Junction became the most populated of all the villages in the Township of Scarborough.
+By 1896 Scarborough Junction became the most populated area of the Township of Scarborough.

 The post-World War II years saw Scarborough Junction become one of the first areas of Scarborough to be transformed into modern suburbs.
 Its major road and rail lines made for easy travel to the city, inspiring the epithet "Scarborough Junction."
 It is actually named for the junction of two early railways: The Grand Trunk and the Toronto-Nipissing.

 Education

 Scarborough Centre for Alternative Studies is a public alternative and adult school located in the neighbourhood.

 Two public school boards operate schools in Scarborough Junction, the separate Toronto Catholic District School Board (TCDSB), and the secular Toronto District School Board (TDSB).

 Both TCDSB, and TDSB operate public elementary schools in the neighbourhood.
 TCDSB operates two elementary schools, St. Joachim Catholic School, and St. Maria Goretti Catholic School.
-St. Maria Goretti is the largest Catholic elementary school in Toronto.
-It opened in 1955, and is named after Maria Goretti.
-It boasts a double gymnasium with a stage, closed circuit television in every classroom, an elevator and an assembly area named the "Ark'" which can be used for gatherings of up to 300 people.

 TDSB several elementary schools in the neighbourhood.
 They include: